 Our Featured Projects

-The CCC has been partnering with the Infectious Disease Bureau (IDB) of the Prevention and Health Promotion Administration (PHPA) at the Maryland Department of Health and Mental Hygiene (DHMH) since 2006.
+The CCC has been partnering with the Infectious Disease Bureau (IDB) of the Prevention and Health Promotion Administration (PHPA) at the Maryland Department of Health (MDH) since 2006.
 In 2012, the IDB and the CCC, along with a number of collaborating agencies within the Baltimore area began working to expand efforts toward integrated screening, referral network development, and capacity building for mental health, substance use, sexual health, and infectious disease prevention and treatment; this was referred to as the “No Wrong Door” (NWD) project.
-The NWD project concluded in 2015, but the work of the IDB and CCC, along with the many collaborating partners continues to ensure that the “no wrong door” concept continues.
-Today, these efforts have helped to increase opportunities for individuals who are at risk or suffering from a mental illness, substance use disorder and/or HIV/AIDS to access and receive integrated treatment and care regardless of where they enter the public health system of care.
+The “no wrong door” concept continues today as these efforts have helped to increase opportunities for individuals who are at risk or suffering from a mental illness, substance use disorder and/or HIV/AIDS to access and receive integrated treatment and care regardless of where they enter the public health system of care.
+The NWD project concluded in 2015, but the work of the IDB and CCC, along with the many collaborating partners continued with an expansion of this work.